-Start by using a TREMEC T-5 bell housing assembly from an 1984-93 mustang 5.0L and a Modern DriveLine clutch cable kit or the new Hydraulic Master/Slave kits.
+Start by using a TREMEC T-5 bell housing assembly from a 1984-93 mustang 5.0L and a Modern DriveLine clutch cable kit or the new Hydraulic Master/Slave kits.
 This is the easiest way to solve many swap issues.
-The T-5 bell housing fits both the Windsor blocks (289/302/351) and the T-5 without use of an adapter plate.
-A Modern Driveline clutch cable conversion kit or Hydraulic kit removes the need to use the 3 or 4 speed clutch linkage and provides smoother operation.
+The T-5 bell housing fits both the Windsor blocks (289/302/351) and the T-5 without the use of an adapter plate.
+A Modern Driveline clutch cable conversion kit or Hydraulic kit removes the need to use the 3 or 4-speed clutch linkage and provides smoother operation.
 Both the cable kit and hydraulic kit bolts to the stock clutch pedal in just minutes.

 Neutral Safety Switch

 Automatics have a neutral safety switch so that the car can only be started in park or neutral.
 Manual transmissions don’t need the switch, which must be by-passed or the motor will not start.
 On early Mustangs, the four-plug harness sticks out of the firewall above the master cylinder.
 Two of the wires control the reverse lights; the other two control the neutral safety switch.
 Splice those two wires together and you’ve bypassed the neutral switch.

 The starters from early 289-302 Fords with automatic transmissions work just fine.
 The starter from any ’85-’95 Mustang 5.0, auto or manual, will work.
 When header clearance is an issue, 1992-95 5.0L Mustangs use a high-torque which will run about $130.